Pfizer asks FDA to allow COVID-19 vaccine for kids under 5

 That means the FDA may consider whether to authorize two shots for now, with potentially a third shot being cleared later if the study supports it.

-The FDA said Tuesday it will convene a panel of independent researchers and physicians in mid-February to help review the Pfizer data.
-The agency isn’t required to follow the panelists’ advice but their input is a key step in publicly vetting vaccine safety and effectiveness.

-The FDA’s ultimate decision could come within the month but that isn’t the only hurdle.
+The agency’s decision could come within weeks, but that isn’t the only hurdle.
 The Centers for Disease Control and Prevention also has to sign off.

 The Biden administration has been trying to speed the authorization of COVID-19 shots for children, contending vaccinations are critical for opening schools and day care centers and keeping them open, and for freeing up parents from child care duties so they can go back to work.